mdolab/MACH-Aero/machAeroTutorials/overset_volume_mesh.rst

     the same side of all domains.
 Then I delete them one by one until no more error messages pop up in pyHyp. families
     Here we give a unique name to a surface.
-This lets ADflow calculate the forces seperately and would allow you to get the lift and drag forces for your wing and tail individually for example
+This lets ADflow calculate the forces seperately and would allow you, for example, to get the lift and drag forces for your wing and tail individually

 Extrude the nearfield